keif888/AndroidBotEngine/README.md

 The json files are:
 1. GameConfig
 	- This file has all the Image Recognition strings, and the Actions that have been configured
-1. Alliance (ToDo: Rename from Alliance to ListConfig)
+1. ListConfig
-	- This file has the lists of lists
+	- This file has the lists of lists of locations to do things at
 1. DeviceConfig
 	- This file has the list of Actions that the device has done, when it last did them, and can be used to enable/disable Actions